Jessica Amber

 Whale artwork on Redbubble sticker on a waterbottle, showing a lot of white artefacts in the background

-It turns out your transparent design was not so transparent after all.
-Is this complete disaster?
+Is this a complete disaster?
 Do we have to throw out the design and start again?
 No, of course not!!
 This is fixable, and more easily than you might expect.
-I'm going to show you how right now.
-This tutorial will use Photoshop 2019 because that's what I use the most, but the steps should work across any software that has layers.
+I’m going to show you how right now.
+This tutorial will use Photoshop 2019 because that’s what I use the most, but the steps should work across any software that has layers.

 Step 1: Open Artwork